Frequently Asked Questions

 Is SCDC profitable?

 Yes.
-Since incorporation in 2007 through to the end of the 2017 fiscal year, SCDC’s cumulative profits were $55 million.
+Since incorporation in 2007 through to the end of the 2018 fiscal year, SCDC’s cumulative profits are now over $67.40 million.

 How does SCDC operate?

 SCDC operates under the best business practices consistent with a private sector for-profit real estate organization.
 This includes having an expert, non-political board of independent directors.

 In which parts of British Columbia is SCDC active?

 SCDC only develops real estate within the City of Surrey.

 What type of projects does SCDC undertake?

 SCDC is active in all real estate asset classes.
 SCDC has and will continue to be involved in a range of real estate development activities including different types and forms of housing, industrial development, institutional projects and commercial buildings.
 At times, SCDC will accept a lower rate of return than typical developers when projects contribute to the greater good of the city.

 What are the benefits of SCDC to the City?